ss2552/Guide_3DS/docs/pt_BR/troubleshooting-finalizing-setup.md

 # Troubleshooting (Finalizando a Instalação)

 Esta página oferece recursos de solução de problemas para problemas com a página "Finalizando a Instalação".
-If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.
+If you are unable to solve your issue with the advice on this page, please join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and describe your issue, including what you have already tried.

 ## Problemas com a Finalização da Instalação